Please Place The Following Societies In Chronological Order

 4. Medieval England (c.
 5th Century – 15th Century): Feudalism and the Rise of a Nation

 Following the collapse of the Roman Empire, England transitioned into the Medieval period, characterized by feudalism, the Norman Conquest (1066), and the rise of powerful lords and kings.
-But feudal society was structured around a hierarchical system of land ownership and obligations, with the king at the top, followed by nobles, knights, and peasants.
+Feudal society was structured around a hierarchical system of land ownership and obligations, with the king at the top, followed by nobles, knights, and peasants.
 The Church played a dominant role in medieval life, influencing everything from politics to culture.
 The period saw the development of castles, cathedrals, and universities, reflecting the power and influence of the ruling classes.
-Consider this: the Magna Carta (1215) marked an important step towards limiting the power of the monarchy and establishing certain rights for the nobility.
+The Magna Carta (1215) marked an important step towards limiting the power of the monarchy and establishing certain rights for the nobility.
 The Black Death (1346-1353) profoundly impacted the population and economy, leading to social and economic changes.

 5. The Mughal Empire (c.
 1526 – 1857): A Fusion of Cultures in the Indian Subcontinent